Style Guide

 • footnotes: these use the reference-link syntax, but begin the link ID with a caret: place [^num] in your document to create a superscripted footnote link, and [^num]: text at the end of the document to fill in its text.

+The footnote definitions must be placed at the very end of the document, after all other ordinary Markdown elements, even inivisible ones like a bibliography link collection.
 The text can span multiple lines, and is not indented like list items are.2

 • superscripts: like reddit, we have superscripts; unlike reddit, we require a leading and trailing caret: e𝑖π = -1.